branislav990/ceis/README.md

 This website is built with Django on the backend.
 There are two applications so far.
 The blog application is using some vanilla JavaScript on the frontend, and some HTMX.
-The booklibrary application is built in React.
+The booklibrary application frontend is built in React.